Gravenstein Apple Fair marks 50th anniversary with mix of old, new offerings

 “We want to adapt, to make people more comfortable,” she said.

-The fair’s VIP package, with lounge tents with complimentary food and libations, sold out last year and returns this year.
+The fair’s VIP package, with lounge tents including complimentary food and libations, sold out last year and returns this year.

 The fair’s organizers are particularly proud of the event’s 2022 Green Revolution award from Zero Waste Sonoma for leadership in waste management.